pmariglia/showdown/README.md

 ## Write your own bot
 Create a package in `showdown/battle_bots` with a module named `main.py`.
 In this module, create a class named `BattleBot`, override the Battle class, and implement your own `find_best_move` function.

-Set the `BATTLE_BOT` environment variable to the name of your module and your function will be called each time PokemonShowdown prompts the bot for a move
+Set the `BATTLE_BOT` environment variable to the name of your package and your function will be called each time PokemonShowdown prompts the bot for a move

 ## Specifying Teams
 The user can specify teams in JSON format to be used for non-random battles.
 Examples can be found in `teams/team_jsons/`.